 Causes of sciatic type pain can come from a couple of different sources.
-Sometimes the disc bulge or herniation can cause the pain and this will most of the time be accompanied with tingling and numbness down the affected leg and foot.
-Many people with this form of sciatia don’t realize the issue is in the back because most often there is no pain in the back.
+Sometimes the disc bulge or herniation can cause pain and this will most of the time be accompanied by tingling and numbness down the affected leg and foot.
+Many people with this form of sciatica don’t realize the issue is in the back because most often there is no pain in the back.
 Another source of pain from sciatica is the piriformis muscle.
 It is the one muscle that the sciatic nerve pierces through and if it is inflamed, there will be associated sciatic pain.
-The pain will most often travel from the glut region down the back of the leg and to the knee.
+The pain will most often travel from the gluteal region down the back of the leg and to the knee.
 It usually will not go beyond the knee.

 Numerous conditions can develop into sciatica.
 At the very basic level sciatica is caused by compression of your sciatic nerve, the body's longest nerve.
 Originating from the lumbar spine, and then extending into the buttocks and down the legs the sciatic nerve covers a wide range.
 This nerve can become compressed or irritated in several locations, but the two most common areas are at the spinal level and in the hip.
 Disc injuries are a common reason for this type of pain and can be the result of poor posture, continuous bending over, injury, or accidents.
 Even simple tasks, like bending over to pick up something, have caused patients to endure intense pain.

 Chiropractors here have been trained to use precision to determine the source of sciatica pain and the best treatment options.
 With a complete evaluation of the patient, we will apply careful adjustments and manipulations that not only reduce sensitivity and relieve pain but also focus on restoring function to the area so it does not return.